genepi/haplogrep3/README.md

 haplogrep3 trees
 ```

-Moreover, you find the latest version of the tree in [GitHub](https://github.com/genepi/haplogrep3/blob/main/covgrep.yaml)
+Moreover, you find the latest version of the tree in the [online repository](https://genepi.github.io/haplogrep-trees/)

 ## Starting the Haplogrep 3 web-application locally